 #2 HSBC Direct

-Coming in second is HSBC Direct, which earns its competitive rate on all balances.
+Coming in third is HSBC Direct, which earns its competitive rate on all balances.
 You must open an account with at least $1 in new money, or money that’s not already held with HSBC.
 There is no monthly maintenance fee.

 HSBC Direct is accessible online and in select U.S. cities including New York, Los Angeles, Chicago, Atlanta, Houston, Seattle, Miami, San Francisco and Washington D.C.
 On a larger scale, HSBC Group operates in 66 countries and territories.